CONSTITUTION OF THE

 Section 1.
 OFFICERS:

-The DEC shall elect the following officers: DEC Chair and a Vice Chair of the opposite sex, an Executive Secretary, a Recording Secretary, a Treasurer, a State Committeeman and a State Committeewoman.
+The DEC shall elect the following officers: DEC Chair and a Vice Chair of the opposite sex, an Executive Secretary, a Recording Secretary, a Treasurer and Deputy Treasurer, a State Committeeman and a State Committeewoman.

 Section 2.
 TERMS OF OFFICE: